Kozea/Radicale/pages/user_documentation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   This section is following the latest git master changes.
-Please look at the
+   This section is following the latest stable version changes.
+Please look at
-   default configuration file included in your package if you have an older
+   the default configuration file included in your package if you have an older
    version of Radicale.

 The server configuration can be modified in ``/etc/radicale/config`` or in